JohnBinford/AppleWood-Pointe/readme.md

    -  John had to purchase a hammer and some drill bits for the cabinet mounting project!
    -  Thankfully Monroe L. noted our deficiency and purchased a nice collection of hand tools and donated them!!!! <br>
       - John Beyer also donated a nice set of (new in the box) power tools.
 Thanks!  <br> <br>
--  Instead of a general open houuse, we hope to soon offer specific training on idividual machines.
+-  We hope to soon offer specific training on idividual machines.<br>
+We will do a general open house if Sarah likes the idea!
    - Sarah will announce in her newsletter, and John will email "when,where,what, and why" to our mailing list as well. <br> <br>
 -  We are creating more space for our casual shop users (like John) by clearing a bench and shelving a few small machines.
 -  A updated - provisionary "Workshop Users's Manual" is nearly complete and will be posted here, with a hardcopy or two in our files.
 -  Ralph has organized our manuals and other papers in a nice file cabinet in the store room.
 Thanks Ralph! <br> <br>
--  Guidlines for happy sharing...
+-  Guidlines for happy cooperative-style sharing...
-   -  Connect a dust collector the machines that have an outlet.
+   -  Connect a dust collector to the machines that have an outlet.
    -  Please sweep up your dust otherwise.
    -  Clean up your own mess, and any other you might find if you can.
    -  Use the signout sheet (above the yellow cabinet) to borrow tools.